Quick Summary

 South Indian architecture is distinguished by its towering gopurams and expansive temple complexes.
 The Dravidian style began in the Pallava period and flourished under the Cholas and Pandyas.
 It is epitomized by the Brihadeeswarar temple in Thanjavur with its elaborate sculptures and towering vimana.

-The Harappan civilization showcased advanced urban planning with a layout that featured grid patterns and sophisticated civic amenities.
-Cities like Harappa and Mohenjo-Daro were characterized by their systematic streets and standardized urban structures.
-These reflected a high level of social organization and understanding of urban dynamics.
+The Harappan civilization showcased advanced urban planning, with a layout that featured grid patterns and sophisticated civic amenities.
+Cities like Harappa and Mohenjo-Daro were characterized by their systematic streets and standardized urban structures, which reflected a high level of social organization and understanding of urban dynamics.

 Among the ancient architecture in India, the architectural remains of the Harappan civilization include the Great Bath of Mohenjo-Daro granaries, dockyards, and warehouses.
-These remnants provide insight into a civilization that valued architectural precision, urban planning, and innovative construction methods.
+These remnants provide insight into a society that values architectural precision, urban planning, and innovative construction methods.

 Source:- indicatoday